mkallipo/affiliation-matching/README.md

 We focus on these cases and filter the openAIRE organizations to those that are __not__ under the _Rest_ label.
 This significantly reduces the dataset we need to search.

-2. In the next phase the goal is to shorten the strings: the average length of a string of an affiliation is ~84  and often contain unnecessary details.
+2. In the next phase the goal is to shorten the strings: the average length of a string of an affiliation is ~85  and often contain unnecessary details.
 See for example the affiliations A1 (length 167), A2 (length 286), A3 (length 72) above.
 The task now is to extract only the essential information from each affiliation string.
-This is be done by splitting the string whenever a , or ; is found, then apply certain ‘association rules’ to these substrings, then keep only the substrings that contain ‘keywords’, and finally cut even more the strings when necessary, by keeping only the words close to certain keywords like ‘university’, ‘institute’, or 'hospital' etc.
+This is done by splitting the string whenever a , or ; is found, then apply certain ‘association rules’ to these substrings, then keep only the substrings that contain ‘keywords’, and finally cut even more the strings when necessary, by keeping only the words close to certain keywords like ‘university’, ‘institute’, or 'hospital'.
-After this procedure the average length is reduced to ~32 (the affiliation A1 becomes `"research epidemiology statistics universit     paris cite"` with length 53, while A2 is split to `["graduate school medicine","universit tokyo","chiba universit graduate school"` (of lengths 24, 15, 31 respectively, and finally A3 becomes `"univerit california`" (length 20)
+After this procedure the average length is reduced to ~35 (for example, the affiliation A1 becomes `"research epidemiology statistics universit paris cite"` with length 53, while A2 is split to `["graduate school medicine","universit tokyo","chiba universit graduate school"` (of lengths 24, 15, 31 respectively, and finally A3 becomes `"univerit california`" (length 20)).

-4. Then the algorithm checks whether a substring that contains a keyword is contained to (or contains one) legal name/alternative name of an organization in the openAIRE database and if so, it applies cosine similarity to find which is the best match.
+4. Now the algorithm checks whether a substring that contains a keyword is contained to (or contains one) legal name/alternative name of an organization in the openAIRE database and if so, it applies cosine similarity to find which is the best match.
-After several experiments the threshold for organizations contain the substring ‘universit’ is set to 0.7 while for all others is set to 0.82.
+After several experiments the threshold for strings containing the substring ‘universit’ is set to 0.7 while for all others is set to 0.82.

 5. Final step.
-It is possible that several matches are found whose similarity scores are above the thresholds.
+It is possible that several matchings are found whose similarity scores are above the thresholds.
 In this case, another check is essential for the effectiveness of the method: the algorithm applies again cosine similarity between the organizations found in the openAIRE database on the one hand, and on the other hand the original affiliation from which the substring containing the keyword was obtained.
-The idea behind this is that the original affiliation contain information like addresses or city names that can help decide which one from the openAIREs organizations is the best fit.
-For example, ‘universit California’ is matched to 40 organizations from openAIREs database.
-In the second round, the original A3 string is considered, where the information _San Diego_ helps the algorithm decide to finally match this affiliation to `"universit california san diego"`.
+The idea behind this is that the original affiliations contain information like addresses or city names that can help decide which one from the openAIREs organizations is the best fit.
+For example, `"universit California"` is matched to 40 organizations from openAIREs database.
+In this second round, the original A3 string is considered, where the information `"San Diego"` helps the algorithm decide to finally match this affiliation to `"universit california san diego"`.

 ## Contact